Licensed & Insured

 Good attic insulation does four things at once.
 It keeps winter heat inside your home instead of letting it rise straight out through the ceiling.
 It keeps summer heat from radiating down into your bedrooms and hallways, reducing the load on your air conditioner.
 It helps manage moisture so your roof deck and framing stay dry.
 And it stabilizes room-to-room temperatures so the house actually feels comfortable, not just heated or cooled.

 There is no single best insulation.
 The right product depends on your attic geometry, existing conditions, budget, and how you use the space above your ceiling.
-We install the three proven systems that make sense for Sonoma County homes.
+These are the three systems most Sonoma County homeowners will see quoted by a licensed insulation contractor.

 Blown-In Cellulose

-Cellulose is our go-to for most retrofit projects.
-It is made from recycled paper fiber treated for fire and pest resistance, and it is blown in loose to fill every cavity, corner, and framing gap.
-It handles irregular attic geometry better than any batt product, it delivers a strong R-3.5 per inch, and it is one of the most cost-effective ways to reach Title 24's R-38 target on an existing home.
+Cellulose is the workhorse for most retrofit projects.
+It’s made from recycled paper fiber treated for fire and pest resistance, and it’s blown in loose to fill every cavity, corner, and framing gap.
+It handles irregular attic geometry better than any batt product, delivers a strong R-3.5 per inch, and is one of the most cost-effective ways to reach Title 24’s R-38 target on an existing home.
 Cellulose also dampens sound between floors — a nice bonus homeowners notice immediately.

 Fiberglass Batt and Blown-In Fiberglass